pratiqdev/axiom/src/docs/notes/NOTES.md

     - Links:
     - Images
     - Linked image
     - Keyboard keys:
-    - Buttons: standalone external / internal links should look like button with -> facing right<br>
+    - Buttons: standalone external / internal links should look like button with -> facing right
-    scrolling buttons (href="#here") should look like button with downward arrow V
+    - Scrolling buttons (href="#here") should look like button with downward arrow V

 - Footer: a footer section with extra links and suggestions: